 Ingredients

-- ¾ lb thinly sliced pork loin (I use paper-thin sliced pork from a Japanese grocery store; or, slice your own using my tutorial on how to cut meat paper thin)
+- ¾ lb thinly sliced pork loin (I use paper-thin sliced pork from a Japanese grocery store; or slice your own meat)

 Instructions